Brown nets 23, Celtics race past Bulls 133-77

 TIP-INS

-Celtics: Forward/center Al Horford missed the game with a sore left knee after recording 19 points and 12 rebounds against New York on Thursday. .
+Celtics: Forward/center Al Horford missed the game with a sore left knee after recording 19 points and 12 rebounds against New York on Thursday. ...
 Forward/center Aron Baynes (sprained left ankle) also sat out.
-He limped off the court late in the last two minutes of the first quarter on Thursday versus the Knicks. .
+He limped off the court late in the last two minutes of the first quarter on Thursday versus the Knicks. ...
 Forward Guerschon Yabusele had to be helped off the court midway through the fourth quarter after landing awkwardly.
+Stevens said Yabusele suffered a "bad sprain."

 GOT MILK?